 The 2016 Cyber Security Strategy and the 2016 Defence White Paper boosted Australia's cyber security capabilities.
 Australia is strengthening the Australian Cyber Security Centre, establishing a multi-layered national cyber threat sharing network.
 The Australian Defence Force's (ADF) Information Warfare Division will shape the development of ADF cyberspace capabilities to secure and protect ADF networks and systems, and support the integration of cyber capabilities into ADF operations.

-Australia has also established the Critical Infrastructure Centre to provide cyber security advice to the owners and operators of Australia's critical infrastructure, and develop risk assessments to support Government decision-making on foreign investment in assets that may affect national security.
+Australia has also established the Critical Infrastructure Centre to work cooperatively with owners and operators to manage the complex and evolving national security risks from foreign involvement in Australia’s critical infrastructure.
+The centre develops risk assessments to support Government decision-making on foreign investment in assets that may affect national security.
 Australia's overall goal is to harden our networks, deter unacceptable behaviour in cyberspace, and promote an open, free and secure online environment.

 4.09 - Review Australia's range of options to deter and respond to unacceptable behaviour in cyberspace, especially those involving state actors and their proxies

 4.10 - Undertake diplomatic action to support an international cooperative architecture that promotes stability, and responds to and deters unacceptable behaviour in cyberspace